foodfight/foodfight.github.com/source/_posts/2018-03-12-incident-management.markdown

 This episode will be streamed and recorded on [Monday, March 12, 2018 19:00 UTC](http://everytimezone.com/#2018-3-12,420,cn3).

+Have questions for our panelists?
+Ask them in the \#foodfight channel of the [Chef Community Slack](http://community-slack.chef.io/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pz7pG6v8F2g" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 * [Panel](/2018/03/incident-management.html#panel)